bretlowery/flan/README.md

 9. Write to files, or stream results to stdout;
 10. Optionally gzip any or all generated log files.
 11. Run interactively, or as a service/daemon.
-12. Completed integrations: write/stream to stdout, uncompressed files, gzip files, Splunk, Kafka.
+12. Completed integrations: write/stream to stdout, uncompressed files, gzip files, Splunk (text or JSON), Kafka (text, JSON or Avro).
 More to come...

 --------------
 ### Background